Crimes and Tickets

 When can there be an independent investigation?

 If someone dies, is seriously injured or is injured by a firearm during a police action or arrest, an independent investigation is held.
-The Bureau des enquêtes indépendantes (office of independent investigations) conducts the investigation and not the Commissioner.
+Quebec’s office of independent investigations, the Bureau des enquêtes indépendantes, conducts the investigation and not the Police Ethics Commissioner.

 The Bureau also investigates complaints of a police officer committing a crime of a sexual nature while on duty.